regular/ssb-cms/README.md

 ![](http://pub.postpossessive.org/ssb-cms-ui.png)

 - left: a tree of posts
-- middle: (TODO) a tree of revisions for the post selected on the left
+- middle: a list of revisions for the post selected on the left
 - right: the post as json in a code editor (CodeMirror)

 ### Root
 One message is declared the `root` message in `config.cms.root`.
 WHen the application starts, it displays children of the root message as top-level nodes.
 With this config option, you can `chroot` clients into a subtree.
-TODO: if `config.cms.root` is an array, show the listed messages as top level objects. (not their children)
+TODO: toggle visibility of 1st level branches

 ### Tree view
 Nodes in the tree have expand/collapse triangles.

 ### Revisions
-TODO: Revisions are displayed as a "subway chart" (as in `git lola`).
+TODO: froks/merges are displayed as a "subway chart" (as in `git lola`).
 They show the time stamp (human time), the author's avatar and name and a dot representing the "commit" (a bit like github's fork graph, but vertically).

 ## Diffs